-1.4 Regional Receiving Waters and Water Quality Standards
+1.5 Regional Receiving Waters and Water Quality Standards

-Stormwater from the regional MS4 is discharged to the following receiving waters: Naches and Yakima Rivers, Spring, Ahtanum, Bachelor, Cottonwood and Wide Hollow Creeks; and the Sulphur Creek Wasteway.
+Stormwater from the regional MS4's is discharged to the following receiving waters: Naches and Yakima Rivers, Ahtanum, Bachelor, Cottonwood, Spring and Wide Hollow Creeks; Selah Ditch and the Sulphur Creek Wasteway.
 Washington Department of Ecology assigns beneficial uses to these waters that determine water quality standards.
 Numeric criteria promulgated at Chapter 173-201A WAC protect designated beneficial uses.
 Regional receiving waters have a range of designated beneficial uses including salmonid spawning, domestic consumption, primary and secondary contact recreation, and aesthetics.
 Sulphur Creek Wasteway is assigned lesser quality beneficial uses including secondary contact recreation, industrial and stock watering, and wildlife habitat.

 In addition to water quality standards, municipal stormwater permits must comply with pollutant discharge load allocations established in water quality improvement projects (also known as Total Maximum Daily Loads, or TMDLs) prepared by Ecology when stream segments do not meet water quality standards.
-Two water quality improvement projects are "under development" for receiving waters listed above:
+Two (2) water quality improvement projects are "under development" or completed for receiving waters listed above:

-1. Moxee Drain, Wide Hollow Creek, and Cowiche Creek, for Fecal Coliform bacteria; 2.
+1. Moxee Drain, Wide Hollow Creek, and Cowiche Creek, for Fecal Coliform bacteria 2.
 Yakima River, for Toxics

-Neither project has been completed and submitted to EPA, so the regional co-permittees do not have additional requirements beyond the permit.
-The permittees will continue to participate in technical review discussions with Ecology to ensure that pollutant sources are accurately identified and that additional required stormwater BMPs will be effective in reducing the pollutants of concern.
+Selah Ditch has a water quality improvement plan accepted by EPA, so the City of Selah is the only co-permittee that has additional requirements beyond the permit.
+The co-permittees will continue to participate in technical review discussions with Ecology to ensure that pollutant sources are accurately identified and that additional required stormwater BMPs will be effective in reducing the pollutants of concern.

-1.5 Potential Stormwater Pollutants and Impacts on Water Quality
+1.6 Potential Stormwater Pollutants and Impacts on Water Quality